Solar FiT Comparison: Best Tariffs by State and Territory

 South Australia Feed-In Tariffs

 There is no minimum FiT in South Australia.
-The retailer Feed-in Tariff, which is available to anyone with an eligible solar PV system, is a variable amount offered by retailers.
-It can change regularly due to influences such as the wholesale price of electricity and market competition.
+The retailer’s Feed-in Tariff, available to anyone with an eligible solar PV system, is a variable rate offered by the retailer.
+It can change regularly due to factors such as wholesale electricity prices and market competition.

 RETAILERSMIN SOALR FiTMAX SOLAR FiT